About the Georgia Appeals Process

 Extraordinary Motion for New Trial

-In an extraordinary motion for a new trial, a defendant has the right to challenge the conviction based on new evidence uncovered after the conviction has been entered.
-A motion based on newly discovered evidence must meet certain criteria:
+In an extraordinary motion for a new trial, a defendant has the right to challenge the conviction based on new evidence uncovered after the sentence has been entered.
+A motion based on newly discovered evidence must meet specific criteria: